99.9%

 by Cardinal fans while appearing in the

+post-season wearing an opposing uniform.
 For John Rooney: More and more

 respect---he remains a top tier and sometimes